go-cart-io/cartogram-ansible/README.md

 # go-cart.io deployment using Ansible

 ## Prerequisites
 Ansible can only be run on UNIX-like machine with Python installed (e.g. Debian, Ubuntu, macOS).
 If you have a Windows environment, please install [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install) and execute the commands in the WSL 2 shell.
+The respository should already be cloned and commands will be executed in the repository directory.

 ### Install Ansible
 You should have Python 3 and pip installed.
 Ubuntu and Ubuntu-based distro users should skip to [venv method](#venv-method)